reduxjs/redux-toolkit/docs/rtk-query/overview.md

 export default function App() {
   // Using a query hook automatically fetches data and returns query values const { data, error, isLoading } = useGetPokemonByNameQuery('bulbasaur')
+  // You can also perform with raw endpoints name and useQuery() API
+  // const { data, error, isLoading } = pokemonApi.endpoints.getPokemonByName.useQuery('bulbasaur')

   // render UI based on data and loading state
 }
 ```